On the dynamic toroidal multipoles from localized electric current distributions: Mathematical setting

 and treat each frequency $\omega$ separately.
 The lower limit of the integral in $d\omega$ excludes the static case $\omega=0$, which we do not treat in this paper.
 This formal setting is independent of the cause of the current.
 For example, in a scattering situation the current is induced in the scatterer by an external field.

 The electromagnetic fields radiated by the source at each frequency $\omega$ are solely determined by the part of $\Jomegagen$ in the domain that satisfies $|\pp|=\omega\sqrt{\epsilon\mu}=\omega/c$.
-This theorem has been proven in \cite{Devaney1973,Devaney1974}.
+This theorem has been proven in Refs. \onlinecite{Devaney1973,Devaney1974}.
 The authors showed that this part of the current completely determines the electromagnetic field generated by the source at any point $\rr$ such that $|\rr|>R$, which, in particular, includes near fields.
+This result has been extended beyond spheres to confining volumes of any smooth enough shape (see Chap.
+9 in Ref. \onlinecite{Colton2012}): The part of $\Jomegagen$ in the domain that satisfies $|\pp|=\omega\sqrt{\epsilon\mu}=\omega/c$ determines the electromagnetic field generated by the source at any point {\em outside the source region}, for a wide class of shapes of such source region.
 Figure \ref{fig:regions} depicts a spatially confined monochromatic source distribution and the fields that it generates outside the source region.

 We denote by $\Jomega$ the components of $\mathbf{J}_\omega(\pp)$ in the spherical shell of radius $|\pp|=\omega/c$ as a function of the solid angle $\phat=\pp/|\pp|$ [see region (a1) in Fig. \ref{fig:shell}].